Following the Autoregressive Nature of LLM Embeddings via Compression and Alignment: Experiments

 \paragraph{Training} In the information compression stage, we use the training set of the instruction fine-tuning dataset PWC \citep{DBLP:conf/iclr/00010WWCW24}, which includes a diverse range of instruction types, as the training data.
 The original dataset contains 241,564 (context, instruction, target) samples.
 To reduce redundancy caused by repeated contexts, we remove duplicates, resulting in the PWC-Unique dataset with 16,382 samples as the final training data.
-In the conditional distribution alignment stage, we use NLI data \citep{DBLP:conf/acl/WangYHYMW24} and \citep{DBLP:journals/corr/abs-2402-03216} from previous studies as training data.
+In the conditional distribution alignment stage, we use the NLI part of the MEDI \citep{DBLP:conf/acl/WangYHYMW24} and BGE \citep{DBLP:journals/corr/abs-2402-03216} datasets as training data.
 The former contains 50,000 samples, while the latter consists of 274,951 samples.
 Each sample includes an anchor, a positive sample, and a negative sample.
-Unless otherwise specified, the AutoRegEmbed results presented in the experiment section are based on training with 50,000 samples.
+Unless otherwise specified, the AutoRegEmbed results presented in the experiment section are based on the NLI part of the MEDI.
+For the retrieval task, we train our model on the MS MARCO training set.
+Because of the asymmetric nature of the retrieval task, the gap between the cosine distance–based evaluation metric and the conditional probability–based optimization objective becomes pronounced.
+To mitigate this, we perform an additional epoch of contrastive fine-tuning to better align with the evaluation process.
+Based on prior studies and empirical observations, the quality of negative samples plays a crucial role in training effectiveness.
+To enhance negative sampling, we adopt NV-Embed for hard negative mining.
+Specifically, we randomly select 7 hard negatives from the ranked list positions 30 to 210, treating these as challenging negative samples during training.

 \paragraph{Baselines} We categorize the baselines into three groups: (1) models without contrast training, including base models with various embedding methods using the same instructions as AutoRegEmbed and prompt-adjusted embedded models, including Echo \citep{DBLP:journals/corr/abs-2402-15449}, PromptEOL \citep{DBLP:conf/emnlp/JiangHLWZ24}, MetaEOL \citep{DBLP:conf/acl/LeiW00CTY24}, and GenEOL \citep{DBLP:journals/corr/abs-2410-14635}; (2) unsupervised contrast training models, primarily LLM2Vec \citep{DBLP:journals/corr/abs-2404-05961} with different base models; and (3) supervised contrast training models, which consist of NV-Embed \citep{DBLP:journals/corr/abs-2405-17428}, SFR-Embedding-2\_R \citep{SFR-embedding-2}, gte-Qwen2-7B-instruct \citep{DBLP:journals/corr/abs-2308-03281}, LLM2Vec \citep{DBLP:journals/corr/abs-2404-05961}, and fair baselines.